 More than 65% of business-to-business (B2B) marketers rank webinars as one of their top marketing tools.
 B2B companies who integrate webinars to their B2B marketing are more successful at bringing in good quality leads.

-- Webinars are online: This means that viewers don’t have to take time out of their schedule to travel which is enticing in the go-go-go corporate world.
+This means that viewers don’t have to take time out of their schedule to travel which is enticing in the go-go-go corporate world.
 It also means that there are no geographical boundaries and companies can reach their target audience, even if they are halfway across the world.
-Bonus: Webinars are generally cheaper than live events!

-- Partner webinars grow your reach: Joint webinars with partners or other industries leaders give you access to a broader audience that you wouldn’t have if you only promoted to your existing contacts.
+Joint webinars with partners or other industry leaders give you access to a broader audience that you wouldn’t have if you only promoted to your existing contacts.
 This builds brand awareness and credibility for your company, helping you develop your thought leader reputation.
-Bonus: If you use the right CASL compliant verbiage and fields for your registration form, you can grow your email list too!

 1. Create content that can’t be ignored.

 The first step to a successful webinar is creating incredibly useful content for your target audience.